coneastdev/coneastdev/README.md

 <a href="https://www.linkedin.com/in/coneastdev/">LinkedIn</a>
 You can contact me on linked In.

-<a href="https://coneastdev.github.io">My Website</a>
-Read if you want to see my featured projects and skills.

 <a href="https://coneastdev.github.io/web">Websites Repo</a>
 The repo containing websites of mine that are small projects and don't deserve an individal page.